 What Does IT Chemo Treat?

-Intrathecal chemo can both treat certain cancers and stop them from happening.
+Intrathecal chemo is used most often to treat cancers that involve the brain or spinal cord or have a high risk of spreading there.
 For example, some forms of leukemia and lymphoma are more likely than others to spread to the CSF over time.
 This could happen for up to half of people with acute lymphoblastic leukemia (ALL).
 If you have ALL, you may get IT chemo before cancer cells reach your CSF.
 It might also be a treatment for you if you have Burkitt lymphoma, lymphoblastic lymphoma, or diffuse large B-cell lymphoma.

 You might have IT chemo as a treatment if your doctors find cancer cells already in the CSF.
 There’s about a 5% chance that cells from breast cancer, lung cancer, and melanoma, among others, will spread to the CFS or to the meninges over time.